tryton/trytond/doc/models.rst

           return date_obj.today(cursor, user, context=context)

 This example sets the default sale date on a sale to be the current date.
 The client will use this default when filling a form for this model.
 These methods also can be called explicitly when creating a model manually to populate it with defaults.
-Finally these methods also will be called when using the create method if there is no value set in values that were passed.
+Finally these methods also will be called when using the create method, in case there is no value set in the arguments passed to the method.

 on_change versus on_change_with
 +++++++++++++++++++++++++++++++